gdiminin/HaSAPPy/docs/Tutorials/RunningHaSAPPyWorkflowsScript.md

 ## Section 5: Identification of Independent Insertions (I.I.)

 For the definition of Independent Insertions from read files, a minimal number of read count can be provided.
 Insertions that have less than this threshold number of reads at positions will be discarded.
 This parameter can be useful for reducing noise deriving from sequencing procedure or contaminations.
 In case sequencing depth is not very deep it also could negatively affect library complexity and resolution (particularly in unselected control samples with large numbers of different insertions).
 An integer number should be provided.
-The default calue is set at 1, which maintains all insertions.
+The default value is set at 1, which maintains all insertions.
 ```
 Number of reads to define a I.I.:
 @5A) 2